jgromes/RadioLib/CONTRIBUTING.md

 If you're adding a new method, make sure to add appropriate Doxygen comments, so that the documentation is always complete.

 6. **Keywords**
 This is an Arduino library, so it needs to comply with the Arduino library specification.
 To add a new keyword to the Arduino IDE syntax highlighting, add it to the keywords.txt file. **Use true tabs in keywords.txt!
-No spaces there!"
+No spaces there!**